vpeschenkov/LetterAvatarKit/README.md

 ![][Platform] ![][Travis] ![][Pods] ![][Swift3.2] ![][Swift4.0] ![][Codacy Badge]

 LetterAvatarKit is an ```UIImage``` extension that generates letter-based avatars.
-Here are some images showing what the LetterAvatarKit does:
+Here are some images showing what LetterAvatarKit does:

 ![][screenshots]